mjerkov/membership/README.md

 ![scheme](images/scheme.png "Circuit sheme")

 Here is the circuit code, with the instantiation of the level 3 Merkle tree verifier.
-There are foru inputs of the main component `Mkt2Verifier`, and the only public one is _root_:
+There are four inputs of the main component `Mkt2Verifier`, and the only public one is _root_:

 - _key_ - the Merkle tree leaf position for the leaf we want to prove membership
 - _value_ - the private key for which we want to prove Merkle tree membership for